anyaevostinar/anyaevostinar.github.io/classes/257-w26/reflection-mid.md

 ## Evaluation
 **Core** for this deliverable requires:
 * You submit complete answers to each question
-* At least one of your teammates reviews your overall contribution to the project as equal to other teammates
+* At least one person on your team reviews your overall contribution to the project as equal to other teammates

 **Advanced** for this deliverable requires:
-* At least two of your teammates reviews your overall contribution to the project as equal to other teammates
+* At least two people on your team reviews your overall contribution to the project as equal to other teammates

+Note: if there isn't sufficient information from the team reviews, I will rely on other metrics to determine contribution, such as commit history.